tr-d/jam/README.md

 Jam struct tags work on the decode side only.
 They are built to play nice with `json` struct tags.
 You can use a combination of either or both.
 In the case of both, the `jam` struct tag is used by the decoder.

-Note: actually, under the hood, the value being decoded is converted to be json decodable, so both `json` and `jam` tags are in play.

 **Encoder** encodes to yaml, json, toml, go syntax or struct.